 If you do not have a Foodi, you can heat oil in a large skillet on the stove.
 If you have a deep fryer follow any instructions it has.

 This recipe goes well with red beans and rice.
 I might develop a good recipe and post it.
 I made spicy red beans and quinoa that I made up on the fly.

 The flour mixture is also great on fish such as cod, pollack and halibut.

 I will add healthy recipes.
-I don’t eat like this often but why have a Foodi if you are not going to have fun?
+I don’t eat like this often, but why have a Foodi if you are not going to have fun with it?